Antashma/web-sprint-challenge-advanced-state-management/Answers.md

 1. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-Actions decribe what will happen to the state.
-Reducers transform the state based on the action.
-The store holds is known as the single source of trutch because it hold the entire state of the application.
+Actions are plain objects that decribe what will happen to the state.
+Reducers are pure funcions that transform the state based on the action.
+The store is known as the single source of trutch because it hold the entire state of the application.

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?